RuneSchool/RuneSchool.github.io/_posts/2024-4-18-punctuation.md

 ---

 [Around the 700s](https://en.wikipedia.org/wiki/Question_mark), people used something like `᛫~`,`᛫˜`, or `᛫̃`, but that was replaced with the question mark that we see today by the 1600's.
-So we could use `?᛫​` for a question.
-Basically the same as a full stop, but the first dot is replaced with a question.
+So we could use `?᛫​` (or `᛫̃᛫`) for a question.
+Basically the same as a full stop, but the first dot is replaced with a question mark.

 But as mentioned above, how often is this even necessary?
 Most questions involve question words and phrasing, for example.